Skip to main content

 On Darikoda

-320L dispense.
-Operator PIN at the event, even if it is the standby operator.
-Photo of the pump reading.
-GPS-confirmed.
-Time-stamped.
+320L dispense, logged at the event by the operator on duty, with the pump reading and position captured as proof.
 If you challenge the number, you have the record.
-If you cannot challenge, the gap is at least explicit rather than silent.
+If you cannot, the gap is at least explicit rather than silent.

 USD 5K / month

-five percent recovery on a USD 100K monthly diesel spend.
-One line item.
+five percent recovery on a USD 100K monthly diesel spend, one line item.
+(Illustrative model, your number from the audit.)

 Old way